Cache Dependencies and Directories

 Failure in this phase does not mark the job as failed.

-Clearing Caches #
+Clear Caches #

-Sometimes you spoil your cache by storing bad data in one of the cached directories, or your cache can become invalid when language runtimes change.
+Sometimes, you spoil your cache by storing bad data in one of the cached directories, or your cache can become invalid when language runtimes change.

 Use one of the following ways to access your cache and delete it if necessary: